Backward doubly stochastic differential equations with or without reflection under weak conditions: Introduction

-A special case of RBDSDEs with \(S=-\infty\) and \(K=0\) is the following backward doubly stochastic differential equations (BDSDEs, for short):
+By setting \(K\equiv 0\) and removing the obstacle constraint and the Skorokhod condition, we obtain the following non-reflected backward doubly stochastic differential equations (BDSDEs, for short):

 which were first introduced by Pardoux and Peng \cite{94}.
-Under uniform Lipschitz assumptions on the coefficients $f$ and $g$, they established that for any square-integrable terminal value $\xi$, BDSDE \eqref{1} admits a unique solution pair $(Y,Z)$.
-Since then, BDSDEs have significant applications in areas such as stochastic control and partial differential equations (see \cite{01,10m,hmz,wy}).
-Additionally, there have been some studies on the existence and uniqueness of BDSDEs under weaker conditions for the generator $f$.
-In particular, a key contribution to the theory of BDSDEs with quadratic growth came from Hu, Wen, and Xiong \cite{wen1}.
-Some other recent works on BDSDEs with weak conditions can be found in \cite{11,man16,z10}, among others.
+Under uniform Lipschitz assumptions on the coefficients $f$ and $g$, they established that, for any square-integrable terminal value $\xi$, BDSDE \eqref{1} admits a unique solution pair $(Y,Z)$.
+Since then, BDSDEs have found significant applications in areas such as stochastic control and stochastic partial differential equations (see \cite{10m,hmz,wy}).
+In addition, the existence and uniqueness of BDSDEs under weaker conditions on the generator \(f\) have been studied extensively.
+In particular, an important contribution to the theory of BDSDEs with quadratic growth was made by Hu, Wen, and Xiong \cite{wen1}.
+Other recent works on BDSDEs under weak conditions can be found in \cite{11,man16,z10}, among others.
+Furthermore, when \(g=0\) in RBDSDEs \eqref{r1}, the equations reduce to reflected backward stochastic differential equations (RBSDEs, for short), which were first introduced by El Karoui et al. \cite{97r} and have important applications in finance.
+Specifically, \(S\) represents the payoff process, while the increasing process \(K\) can be interpreted as the cumulative effort required to keep the solution above the barrier, thereby providing a dynamic representation of the cost of enforcing the constraint.
+Some recent works on RBSDEs can be found, for instance, in \cite{ho16,q18,08x}.